Der langwierige Weg in die Wohnung der Natascha Ungeheuer: Overview

 Described as a "show for 17", it is a setting of a libretto based on the poetry collection by the Chilean poet Gaston Salvatore, who had been prominent in the West German student movement of 1968 in Berlin.
 It features a baritone soloist, whose demanding role includes sprechstimme, screeches and spoken passages.
 He is accompanied by an organist, jazz band and a chamber ensemble akin to that used in Schoenberg's Pierrot lunaire.
 Additionally, a large battery of percussion is used as well as voices and music on tape, representing street noises of Berlin, and brief extracts from Verdi's Aida and Mahler's Fifth Symphony.

-The work is an allegory: Natascha Ungeheuer (in English 'monster', 'ogre', unlikely to refer to the German painter Natascha Ungeheuer) is the "siren of a false Utopia" according to Salvatore.
+The work is an allegory: Natascha Ungeheuer (in English 'monster', 'ogre', but also a reference to the German painter Natascha Ungeheuer) is the "siren of a false Utopia" according to Salvatore.
 She lures the leftist intellectual into the cosy situation whereby they preach socialist values whilst essentially living the same bourgeois middle class lifestyle, identifying with the proletariat in words only.
 In a broadly analogous way to the temptation of Christ, Salvatore's hero resists the temptation to go all the way to Natascha's apartment, yet "has not yet discovered his way to the revolution".

 The work was premièred and broadcast by RAI Radio at the Teatro Olimpico, Rome, on 17 May September 1971 with William Pearson as the soloist and the Gunter Hampel Free Jazz Ensemble, the Philip Jones Brass Ensemble and the Fires of London along with the percussionist Stomu Yamash'ta under Henze's direction.
 Recorded voices on tape were those of Dieter Schidor, Elfriede Irral, Gaston Salvatore and Henze.
 The first performance in Germany was at the Deutsche Oper Berlin later that year.

 It was met with boos from the audience, which, Henze reflected, "was understandable [in] that our portrait of Berlin caused displeasure" amongst the very intellectuals it savaged.

 The work was recorded soon after for Deutsche Grammophon with the same forces.